jongrumer/dotfiles/README.md

-# dotfiles
-Repo with config files for Linux/MacOS.
+Repo with configuration (dot-files) files for Linux/MacOS.

 To avoid symlinking it's advantageous to use the bare repository strategy (from [1]):